 The preservation of the Falls themselves depends on efficient collaboration between Zimbabwe and Zambia.
 Chuma is optimistic on this point.
 "The environment knows no political boundaries," he points out.
 "Zimbabwe and Zambia have a shared interest in the health of the Zambezi River and every new development proposal is subjected to an Environmental Impact Assessment.
 There is already strategic liaison between planning committees on both sides.
 We just need to strengthen these relationships."

 This was my only encounter with lion, yet the Victoria Falls area is surprisingly rich in game.
-Game drives, birding walks, horseback and elephant-back safaris are all available.
+Game drives, birding walks, horseback and elephant interaction safaris are all available.

 I enjoyed a peaceful ramble aboard a teenage elephant called Lundi through the 2000-acre Nakavango Estate.
 Under the gentle encouragement of her induna (carer), Lundi was a patient guide, pausing only occasionally to graze succulent greenery, and rumbling contentedly with that distinctive elephant noise that sounds like indigestion.